vdarkobar/Home-Cloud/shared/Bastion.md

 ```bash
 sudo nano /etc/ssh/sshd_config
 ```
-Add line at the end to allow only your username:
-*(replace <username> with those you want to allow, more can be added, in line, space separated)*
+Add line at the end to allow only your username (*more can be added, in line, space separated*):
 ```bash
 AllowUsers <username>
 ```